The Coming of the Quantum Cats: Origin of the title

 The title refers to the famous thought-experiment known as "Schrödinger's Cat", where the outcome of a real-world event depends on a quantum event.
 By some interpretations, the real-world object, in this case a cat, must be in two states simultaneously until it is observed.
 However, the story is more closely related to the many-worlds interpretation of quantum mechanics where all possible outcomes of an event occur, each in its own parallel universe.
 The same concept was treated, somewhat more pessimistically, in Larry Niven's short story "All the Myriad Ways".

 Plot summary

 The novel begins with Nicky DeSota as a timid mortgage broker in a fascist America, who draws the unwelcome attention of Nyla Christophe, an agent of the FBI (a brutal, full-fledged secret police in his world), who is investigating a break-in at a government lab by someone who proves to be a Dominic DeSota from an alternate universe.
-Used as a pawn by Christophe's con-man boyfriend Larry Douglas to entrap an left-wing activist and former actor (who turns out to be Ronald Reagan), he is later detained and brought to New Mexico to unravel a mystery.
+Used as a pawn by Christophe's con-man boyfriend Larry Douglas to entrap a left-wing activist and former actor (who turns out to be Ronald Reagan), he is later detained and brought to New Mexico to unravel a mystery.